Celebrating Eleven Years Online...!

 Ferdinand 24

-Lines Perspective | Larger Aft Perspective | Interior Cutaway View | Forward Perspective
+Lines Perspective | Larger Aft Perspective | Side Perspective | Forward Perspective

 General Concept

+Draft is mainly a matter of deciding the expected shoal water limitations versus the preferred propeller diameter for best propulsive efficiency.
+Larger propellers are better...
 Ferdinand is intended to be a truly "Trailerable Trawler" with a very manageable overall height for that purpose.

 Power

-The displacement to length ratio is fairly heavy, with a resulting displacement hull speed of around 6.5 knots.
-At voyaging speeds of around 5 knots, with 200 US gallons of fuel, per the Beebe method the range is calculated to be over 3,200 NM, assuming a 10% reserve.
+The displacement to length ratio is fairly high, with a resulting displacement hull speed of around 6.5 knots.
+At voyaging speeds of around 5 knots, with 200 US gallons of fuel, using the Beebe method the range is calculated to be over 3,200 NM, assuming a 10% reserve.
 At this speed, power use will only be around 5 hp...!
 At 6 knots, range would be something like 1,800 NM in the average load condition.
 At this speed, around 12 hp will be used.

 Tanks

-Looking inside at the Interior Cutaway view, the region you see below the pilot house is the engine space, in which there would be integral fuel tanks on each side extending from the sole to the bottom, and from bulkhead to bulkhead.
+Below the pilot house sole is the engine space, in which the engine will be on center, flanked by integral fuel tanks on each side which extend from the pilot house sole to the hull bottom, and from bulkhead to bulkhead.
 Approximately 100 USG per side is the target.
+Below the forward settees will be integral water tanks.
+Below the forward sole will be heavy duty polyethylene tanks for black and gray water.
+It may be possible to also place a small clean fuel tank there.

 Interior

-Please see the Interior Cutaway view to get a visual sense of this layout, and compare that to the interior of the Boojum 25.
-The interior of the Ferdinand is considerably larger in the pilot house and aft cabin than is Boojum, which is entirely due to the full width of the house.
+Check out the Interior Cutaway view to get a visual sense of the layout.
+Then compare that to the interior of the Boojum 25.
+The interior of the Ferdinand is considerably larger than Boojum, which is entirely due to Ferdinand's full width house.

-If the boat were lengthened by around 3 to 5 feet, it would allow quite a lot more room in the pilot house area, which could then have a bulkhead at the aft end in order to provide complete privacy for the aft sleeping cabin, as well as a couple of good sized hanging lockers on each side.
-To see how this would work, please have a peek at the interior of the Boojum 30.
+If the boat were lengthened by around 3 to 5 feet, it would allow quite a lot more room in the pilot house area, as well as in the aft cabin.
+A bulkhead at the aft end of the pilot house would provide complete privacy for the aft sleeping cabin.
+Within the sleeping cabin there could be a pair of good sized hanging lockers, one on each side.
+To see how this would work, have a look at the interior of the Boojum 30

 With well-placed kerosene lamps, the interior would be very cozy indeed.